modelearth/localsite/start/README.md

 You'll need to run this command to start localhost whenever you restart your computer.

- Alternatively, you can install [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) to view and develop pages offline using https://localhost:8777 on your computer.
+ OPTION 2: Alternatively, you can install [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) to view and develop pages offline using https://localhost:8777 on your computer.
 Web Server for Chrome also allows you to [load a custom domain](https://medium.com/@jmatix/using-chrome-as-a-local-web-server-af04baffd581).
 Web Server for Chrome does not work as a Brave browser extension on Mac (as of December 2019), but you can add as a Chrome extension, then utilize from within Brave.

 ## 2. Clone the "localsite" repo into your webroot